cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 The AI serves a bounded purpose: reducing search time so buyers can focus on decisions.
 The product is confident, fast procurement decisions; the AI is the mechanism.

 Every response includes clickable links to original documents.
 Buyers see exactly where the answer came from and can verify with one click.
-This transparency was the single most important trust-building feature.
-When the system cannot provide a confident answer, it says so and routes the buyer to the appropriate human resource.
-The system never guesses.
-This behavior mattered more for adoption than answer accuracy.
+This transparency became the core trust-building feature.
+When the system cannot provide a confident answer, it routes the buyer to the appropriate human resource.
+The system avoids speculative answers.
+This behavior had direct impact on adoption.

 I designed the system assuming AI outputs would require human verification.
 Buyers review sources through one-click access, then provide explicit feedback: Accept, Reject, or Escalate.
 Override reasons are categorized (wrong source, outdated information, incomplete answer), and queries with high override rates trigger manual review.